1414C/jiffy/README.md

 * generates a working set of CRUD-type RESTful services based on the model file
 * supports and generates working end-points for hasOne, hasMany and belongsTo relationships between entities
 * generates working query end-points based on the model fie
+* secured end-points by way of scope inspection (jwt claims) in the route handler middleware
 * generates a comprehensive set of working tests (go test)
 * generated code is easily extended
 <br/>

-The generated application is not tied to a particular database, and can be pointed at the DBMS of your choice without the need to recompile the binary (architeture differences not withstanding).
+The generated application is not tied to a particular database, and can be pointed at the DBMS of your choice without the need to recompile the binary (architecture differences not withstanding).
 This means that a developer can build a model, fully test it using SQLite and then redirect the appplication to a development MSSQL, SAP Hana, Postgres or MariaDB backend when they are back in the office.
 This is achievable due to the ORM layer that the Rgen application is build upon.
 The ORM is easily extendable to accomodate other databases if required (oracle, db2, SAP ASE are candidates here).

 Applications are generated based on model files which are encoded as simple JSON.
 The concept of entity and resource-id form the cornerstones upon which the model, application and RESTful end-points are built upon.